 CLIMATE: This tour takes place in the dry season, which is also winter in Brazil.
 Temperatures usually vary from about 60°-90°F (16°-32°C),and it is usually very sunny.
 However, cold fronts are not unusual in the Pantanal this time of year, and the temperature can sometimes drop to around 45°F (7°C) in the early morning.
 Since part of the time in the Pantanal is spent on fast boats, it is important to bring cold weather gear just in case.
 There might be a bit of rain, but it is usually very little, and sometimes none at all.

-ACCOMMODATION: Very good to excellent, all have private, en-suite bathrooms, full-time hot water, fans, and air conditioning.
+ACCOMMODATION: Good to excellent, all have private, en-suite bathrooms, full-time hot water, fans, and air conditioning.
 Electricity is available everywhere 24 hours a day.
 Wi-fi is usually available but it is often slow and usually only works in certain areas of the lodge (not within the guest rooms).

 PHOTO PHILOSOPHY: For the first four days and the last day, we’ll be photographing mostly on foot (but we’ll have a vehicle to take us between sites), targeting mainly birds.
 The rest of the trip will be spent mainly photographing from boats, with the occasional photo shoot near the lodge on foot.
 About three days will be focused on Jaguar photos, but we’ll shoot other things during that time if the opportunity arises, such as birds, Giant Otters, tapirs, and monkeys.
 There are bird feeders that offer decent photo ops at the lodge next to the Pixaim River.